hyphaltip/htbda_perl_class/problems/01-02_basic_Perl_problems.md

     AAF19527   AILLVTAYSEGELGIRTTLDSIATTPN-SHKTILVICDGIIKVLGMMKD-RGSKRHNMAK
     P30573-1   TINLVTCYSEDEEGIRITLDSIATTPN-SHKLILVICDGIIKVLDMMSDAQGSKRHNMAK

-For example in a hash (but copy in all 5 sequences)
+>For example in a hash (but copy in all 5 sequences)

-    ```perl
     my %sequences;

     $sequence{AAC35278} = "LLIAITYYNEDKVLTARTLHGVMQNPAWQKIVVCLVFDGIDPVLATIGV-VMKKDVDGKE";
-    $sequnece{AnCSMA} = "AMCLVTCYSEGEEGIRTTLDSIALTPN-SHKSIVVICDGIIKVLRMMRD-TGSKRHNMAK";
+    $sequence{AnCSMA} = "AMCLVTCYSEGEEGIRTTLDSIALTPN-SHKSIVVICDGIIKVLRMMRD-TGSKRHNMAK";

-Alternatively you can also store this in two sets of arrays (but copy in all 5 sequences)
+>Alternatively you can also store this in two sets of arrays (but copy in all 5 sequences)

-    ```perl
     my @seqnames = ("AAC35278", "AnCSMA");
     my @seqs     = ("LLIAITYYNEDKVLTARTLHGVMQNPAWQKIVVCLVFDGIDPVLATIGV-VMKKDVDGKE","AMCLVTCYSEGEEGIRTTLDSIALTPN-SHKSIVVICDGIIKVLRMMRD-TGSKRHNMAK");

 5. Process each sequence and print out for each sequence **the sequence name and number of residues in the sequence** excluding the gaps.

 6. Process the whole alignment by processing each sequence and count the number of columns in the alignment which have a gap in ANY sequence.
 So your script should print out

-    The number of gapped columns in this alignment is N
+    `The number of gapped columns in this alignment is N`

 7. Calculate the number of residues that are identical between sequence 'AfCHSF' and 'AAF19527'.
 A more advanced solution would be to calculate the number of identical bases between all pairs of sequences so the report will read.

-    Identical residues between AfCHSF and AAF19527 is N
+    `Identical residues between AfCHSF and AAF19527 is N`